lepture/lepture.com/_posts/en/2013/create-oauth-server.md

 And one more thing, it is better if we put those temporary tokens in cache, for example request token, verifier, timestamp, nonce and grant token.

-Remember that every links are important, if you missed one link, you may miss the target.
+Remember that every link is important, if you miss one, you may miss the target.
 Chances are that you've already lost your patience.

 **TL;DR**